Aliases for GNG2 Gene

 GeneCards Summary for GNG2 Gene

 GNG2 (G Protein Subunit Gamma 2) is a Protein Coding gene.
-Diseases associated with GNG2 include Hemiplegic Migraine.
-Among its related pathways are Signaling by GPCR and Presynaptic function of Kainate receptors.
-GO annotations related to this gene include signal transducer activity and G-protein beta-subunit binding.
-An important paralog of this gene is GNG4.
+Diseases associated with GNG2 include Familial Hemiplegic Migraine.
+Among its related pathways are Apelin signaling pathway and G-Beta Gamma Signaling.
+Gene Ontology (GO) annotations related to this gene include obsolete signal transducer activity and G-protein beta-subunit binding.
+An important paralog of this gene is GNG3.

 Guanine nucleotide-binding proteins (G proteins) are involved as a modulator or transducer in various transmembrane signaling systems.
 The beta and gamma chains are required for the GTPase activity, for replacement of GDP by GTP, and for G protein-effector interaction (By similarity).